Webinar Preview (and Recording): Pursuing Zero Harm as a Driver of Lean in Any Industry

 Meghan, thanks again, so much for chatting today.
 Thanks in advance, again, for the webinar.

 Meghan: Thank you, Mark.
-I look forward to it.Please post a comment and join the discussion.
-Subscribe to get notified about posts daily or weekly.
+I look forward to it.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
+Subscribe to get notified about posts via email daily or weekly.